SkynetLabs/skynet-js/CONTRIBUTING.md

 ### Code Style

-We try to follow standard best practices for Javascript and Typescript.
+We try to follow standard best practices for every language and framework we use.
 These best practices are enforced by CI (see below) and code review (also see below).

 ### Format